 But getting the process right takes a bit of thought.

 NB: For the purposes of this article, we’re defining toddlers as 14 months to two-and-a-half to three years-old.

-“As toddlers develop they’re looking for us to give them guidance, boundaries and support around their behavior – be it in a social setting or in a family.
+“As toddlers develop they’re looking for us to give them guidance, boundaries and support around their behaviour – be it in a social setting or in a family.

-“If your toddler has been overstimulated or overtired their behavior will always be worse.
-They are looking to us to help regulate their behaviors because they can’t work it out themselves."
+“If your toddler has been overstimulated or overtired their behaviour will always be worse.
+They are looking to us to help regulate their behaviours, because they can’t work it out themselves."

 1. Pick your battles

-"When you look at out-of-control behavior, focus on the main thing you want to change, because you can’t pick all the battles all at once," says Chris.
+"When you look at out-of-control behaviour, focus on the main thing you want to change, because you can’t pick all the battles, all at once," says Chris.

 “You need to look at the day from the perspective of your child.
 If you pick up your child from daycare at 5pm and have a quick shop at Woolies, they will have a meltdown.
 You need to remember that is your responsibility to manage the activity of the day, based on where they are at."

-"Next decide what behaviours really hinder the normal of activity of a day.
-For example, when they refuse to get dressed the toddler can hold up the rest of the family from getting to work and school.
+"Next, decide what behaviours really hinder the normal activity of a day.
+For example, when they refuse to get dressed, the toddler can hold up the rest of the family from getting to work and school.
 Or maybe it's screaming that you want to change.
 Whatever the biggest problem behaviour is for you, that's the one to tackle first."